 Figure 1.5.
-Major Countries and Regions for Overseas Trade and Investment a) Major Considerations in Decisions on Overseas Trade and Investment
+Major Countries and Regions for Overseas Trade and Investment

 "Overseas production and sales by overseas subsidiaries" is the most common type of overseas trade and investment (72.7%), especially in the manufacturing industry.
 "Outsourcing to overseas companies" is less common than other types, but equal in size in the two sectors.